Fredensborg Palace

 Royal wedding at Fredensborg Palace

-The wedding between the heir to the throne, Princess Margrethe (II), and Count Henrik of Monpezat is celebrated with a grand party in the garden at Fredensborg Palace.
+The wedding between Princess Margrethe (II), Heir Apparent to the Danish throne, and Count Henri de Monpezat is celebrated with a grand party in the garden at Fredensborg Palace.
 Photo: Elfelt.

 Royal wedding at Fredensborg Palace